ac3charland/react-template/README.md

 0. Clone this project if it is not already on your machine.
 0. When you want to create a new app based on this template, create a new directory for the project with `mkdir [new-project-name-here]`
 0. Copy/paste this repo's files & folders into the new directory.
+    - Make sure you copy the hidden `.eslintrc.js` and `.gitignore` files.
+However, you probably don't want to copy the `.git` or `node_modules/` directories.
 0. Install packages with `yarn`
 0. Confirm everything is working as expected by running `yarn run test`
 0. Setup the new project's git repo with `git init`
+    - At this point, if you don't want to commit a bunch of CHANGE_ME variable names, you should change these values.
+See **"To Customize"** below.
 0. Create an initial commit with `git add . && git commit -m "Initial commit from template app"`.
 0. Create a new remote repository for the app on your preferred host (GitHub, Bitbucket, etc.)
 0. Add the remote origin with `git remote add origin [url-provided-by-repo]`